Skin wrinkles and blemishes

 - A healthy lifestyle, including a healthy diet and regular exercise, is the most important way to reduce the formation of wrinkles and blemishes.

 - Cosmetic surgery (facelift, forehead lift, neck lift) can help correct tissue sagging and wrinkles.
+Several techniques that are faster and safer than traditional methods have been developed.

 As you age, your skin undergoes gradual changes: